ibm-cloud-docs/vmware-service/common/ha-dr.md

-{{site.data.keyword.vmware-service_full}} is a highly available regional service designed for availability during a zonal outage. {{site.data.keyword.vmware-service_short}} is designed to meet the [Service Level Objectives (SLO)](/docs/resiliency?topic=resiliency-slo) with the Standard plan.
+{{site.data.keyword.vmware-service_full}} is a highly available regional service that is designed for availability during a zonal outage. {{site.data.keyword.vmware-service_short}} is designed to meet the [Service Level Objectives (SLO)](/docs/resiliency?topic=resiliency-slo) with the Standard plan.

 For more information about the available region and data center locations, see [Service and infrastructure availability by location](/docs/overview?topic=overview-services_region).

-## High availability architecture
+## High availability
 {: #ha-architecture}